magnetilo/energy_hackdays_2020_05_emob_behavior_analysis/README.md

 ### public ev charging station

 - Typology of municipalities is an important feature for occupied ratio
-- highest occupied ratio in big centers, peri-urban rural communes and touristic regions
+- highest occupied ratio in big centers and peri-urban rural communes
+- low population density: many stations and comparibaly high occupation
+- with higher population density we have fewer amount of stations
-- no correlation between occupied ratio and population density
+- minimum occupied ratio on 50 pers/ha population density
+- high occupation on high population density

 ### private ev charging station
-- different charging patterns of private customers
+Different charging patterns of private customers:
+- Chargning needs
+- Hours of charging
--
+- Week days of chargning
+This provide good hints for a further automated customer segmentation.

 ### comparison of privat & public charging behavior
 - different time-profile on weekdays and weekend in public, but not in private